-44) More about sport
+More about sport

-IVIOLE ADOUT Short

 Complete the last paragraph of the story about Thandi, saying what kind of plans you think she has.
 Write at least three sentences.

-Complete the table be Write about a sporting low. activity.
-You may choose any sport you like.

-Name of sport

-Number of people needed to do the sport

-Equipment needed

-Level of difficulty: easy, hard, very hard

-One rule of the sport

-ot's write nterviewing Thandi for your school magazine. w.
-Use the following question words: who, what,

-I believe that you are one of the secret of your success? ie stars of your volleyball team.
-What is the
+Complete the table below.
+Write about a sporting activity.
+You may choose any sport you like. et's write Name of sport Number of people needed to do the sport Equipment needed Level of difficulty: easy, hard, very hard One rule of the sport Imagine that you are interviewing Thandi for your school magazine. et's write Complete the interview.
+Use the following question words: who, what, where, when.
+Reporter I believe that you are one of the stars of your volleyball team.
+What is the secret of your success?
+Thandi Reporter What are your plans for the future?
 Thandi

-Reporter

-What are your plans for the fu ture?

-Thandi

-Reporter